Will change laws to curb mob lynching: Amit Shah

 New Delhi, Dec 04: Amid demand by members for a separate law to curb mob lynching, Home Minister Amit Shah on Wednesday said in Rajya Sabha that the government has set up a committee to suggest necessary amendments in the Indian Penal Code (IPC) and Code of Criminal Procedure (CrPC) to deal with it.

-Responding to a series of queries during Question Hour, Shah said he has also written to all state chief ministers and governors to send recommendations on making changes to IPC and CrPC after consulting with experienced investigating officers and public prosecutors
+Responding to a series of queries during Question Hour, Shah said he has also written to all state chief ministers and governors to send recommendations on making changes to IPC and CrPC after consulting with experienced investigating officers and public prosecutors.

 "Under the Bureau of Police Research and Development (BPR&D), a committee has been set up to make changes in the IPC and CrPC.
 We will start working on amendments after receiving recommendations from the committee," Shah said in the Upper House.